LivanaKi/LivanaKI/README.md

 Go (Golang) Software Engineer
 -----------------------------

-Result-oriented and highly motivated specialist Go Software Engineer with 3 month learning basics of language.
+Result-oriented and highly motivated specialist Go Software Engineer with 3 months learning basics of language.
-Experienced in developed slice, interface, goroutince, chanals, struct and start learn gRPC.
+Experienced in developed slice, interface, goroutines, chanals, struct and starting to learn gRPC.

 * 🌍  I'm based in Kyiv, Ukraine
 * ✉️  You can contact me at [nataliakyrylovajob@gmail.com](mailto:nataliakyrylovajob@gmail.com)